Code-Institute-Submissions/J-cw-milestone-project-1_MarResub/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added classes or additions to the facilities.
+    1. As a Frequent User, I want to check to see if there are any newly added classes.

         1. The user would already be comfortable with the website layout and can easily click the alert message.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if there are any changes to the timetables.

-        1. The user would already be comfortable with the website layout and can easily click social media links.
+        1. The user would already be comfortable with the website layout and can easily click to view the up-to-date timetable.

 ### Further Testing